HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 <figcaption>{{ figure_link(caption="Technologies - Mobile Vs. Desktop Uptake.", sheets_gid="1172584192", sql_file="most_used_tech_by_domain_rank.sql") }}</figcaption>
 </figure>

-JavaScript library JQuery is the dominant library of the mobile web, present in 84.38%.
+JavaScript library JQuery is the dominant library of the mobile web, present in 84.38% of mobile page loads.
 Google is the dominant provider, holding three of the top five spots.
-The most

 {# TODO (Authors) - Unsure if this is a typo or there's a thought missing here #}

+{# TODO (Editor) - Was a typo, removed #}

 #### Programming languages